0x1b-esc/mewl/README.md

 McAfee Event Receiver
 McAfee Enterprise Security Manager

 Basically, the idea is to install Winlogbeat onto your Windows Event Collection Server and send events to a Receiver.
-From the receiver, a logstash instance is set up which will take the events and then forward it to itself voa Syslog(a source set up as 127.0.0.1).
+From the receiver, a logstash instance is set up which will take the events and then forward it to itself via Syslog(a source set up as 127.0.0.1).